jdreaver/rust-os/README.md

 ## TODO

 - Multi-tasking (see resources below)
+  - Task sleep
+    - Create `tick` system that is always running, say at 100Hz
+    - Implement timers, which execute a callback function at the specified time with the specified data (similar to Linux's timers).
+    - Add `Sleeping` state to tasks, make sure to add sleeping tasks to back of scheduler queue (don't throw them away like killed tasks)
+    - Add a `sleep_millis` function like Linux's `schedule_timeout` that creates a timer that wakes up the task.
+Time timer can have a pointer to the task (wrapped in `Arc<>`).
+    - Hook up `sleep_millis` to some new test task in a loop.
+  - Add an idle task per CPU
+  - Have shell be its own task and it waits on sub-tasks
+  - Create a wrapper around `InitCell`, or just something like `InitCell`, that holds a reference to a `Task` and sets its state to `ReadyToRun` when the cell value is set.
+This is what the shell task will use to wait.
   - Consider storing context explicitly in struct like xv6 does <https://github.com/mit-pdos/xv6-public/blob/master/swtch.S>.
 This makes it easier to manipulate during setup.
-  - Task sleep
-  - Have shell be its own task and it waits on sub-tasks
 - VirtIO improvements:
   - Create a physically contiguous heap, or slab allocator, or something for virtio buffer requests so we don't waste an entire page per tiny allocation.
     - Ensure we are still satisfying any alignment requirements for buffers.
 Read the spec!